TritonDataCenter/rfd/rfd/0035/README.md

 JsonClient in mdb.
 This problem is eliminated using CLS since no object cloning is involved.
 With CLS/Option B, we'll also not need to create a clone for every used client for each request.

+### Feature flag

+In order to deal with many of the non-specific or yet undeveloped concerns people have mentioned about tracing with regard to post-mortem debugging, performance and other impacts on Triton components one proposed option has been to add a "feature flag" which allows tracing to be fully disabled as a configuration option.
+With the tracing feature disabled, the system should behave the same as it would have without tracing support and ideally the only code run would be the init function (which would setup to make other trace initializers be no-ops).

+When confidence is gained in the feature, support for disabling tracing could be removed.

+This feature flag feature itself has also proven controversial.
+The argument against doing so is that we'd need to test both with and without the feature flag.
+This may be mitigated somewhat by the fact that the code without the feature is a subset of the code with the feature and there's no *different* code run with the feature disabled, just less total code.
+But it is still something worth mentioning here.